California Highway 1

 Officially called “California State Route 1”, this mesmerizing road is popularly known as Highway 1.
 This is one of the classic road trips in America.
 It’s on the same level as Historic Route 66, really.
 Where it lacks the history and charming kitschiness of Route 66, California Highway 1 makes up for that by featuring astonishing coastal scenery, beautiful towns and amazing cities.

-California Highway 1 hugs the southwestern coast of California, running for about 655 miles (that’s more than 1,000 kilometers) between San Diego and San Francisco.
+The highway hugs the southwestern coast of California, running for about 655 miles (that’s more than 1,000 kilometers) between San Diego and San Francisco.
 It takes you through vibrant surf towns, through world-famous cities and across some of the state’s renowned wine country.

 Pacific Coast Highway & Big Sur Coast